 15. Using White Distilled Vinegar and Baking Soda :

 You may not know that white distilled vinegar is an incredibly versatile cleaning tool.

 Put the silver items into a bowl of an appropriate size and fill it with white distilled vinegar and add baking soda to it.
 The approximate proportions would be 3 teaspoons for 1 cup of vinegar.

 Leave it for a minimum of 2 hours.
-Rinse it with cold water and gently rub it to a soft cloth.
-The tarnish is gone and the shine of silver is restored.
+Rinse it with cold water and gently rub them with a soft cloth.
+The tarnish will be gone and the shine of silver will be restored.

-If you found these ways to clean tarnish off your silver helpful, do share the post!!
+If you found these methods helpful in getting rid of your silver’s tarnish, do share the post!!